digitalservicebund/typescript-vite-application-template/README.md

 The repository contains a `.node-version` file to set up the required Node.js version automatically with [nodenv](https://github.com/nodenv/nodenv).

-For E2E testing with [Playwright](https://playwright.dev/docs/intro) you will need to install the supported browsers:
+For E2E and a11y testing with [Playwright](https://playwright.dev/docs/intro) you will need to install the supported browsers:

 ```bash
 npx playwright install